 We had so much fun with that book before it was lost and we got it back!
 Getting another chance to enjoy our missing favorites, helped reinforce why we were doing this deep work in the first place.

-Every time Jameson wears that ninja shirt or we laugh at jokes from our book, I subtly say, “Good thing we got rid of all that stuff we never used or we might have never found this [insert item] that you love so much.”
+Every time Jameson wore that ninja shirt or we laugh at jokes from our book, I nonchalantly say, “Good thing we got rid of all that stuff we never used or we might have never found this [insert item] that you enjoy so much.”

-Tread carefully here.
-Your kids won’t embrace minimalism if you sneak every toy out in the middle of the night.
+Your kids likely won’t embrace minimalism if you sneak every toy out in the middle of the night.
 In fact, it could have quite the opposite effect.

 They need to be involved in many decluttering decisions.
-However, sometimes we’ve gotta use our mad skills to move the needle.
+That said, sometimes we’ve got to get a little sneaky to move the needle.

-For my daughter, it’s all in the way I word things.
-She makes great headway when I present her with options like, “How about we give away this one and keep that one?”
+For one of my kids, it’s all in the way I word things.
+She makes great headway when I present her with two options such as, “How about we give away this one, but keep that one?”
 See what I did there?
 (Wink).

-Every now and then I’ll make an executive decision and snag an unsnuggled stuffed animals while they sleep or toss some junk toys that had reproduced under my couches over the years.
-My kids were none the wiser and I rested peacefully knowing I had slowly but surely made a dent in the crazy.
+Every now and then I’d make an executive decision to trash a handful of long lost birthday party favors from beneath their bed.
+Or I’d go ahead and toss the junk toys that somehow managed to reproduce beneath the couch cushions over the years too.
+My kids were none the wiser and I rested peacefully knowing I was slowly but surely making a dent in the crazy.

 Minimalism With Kids